Monday, July 30, 2018

 ODE VIII

-Grant both strength and health to those who run to your divine relics and hymn you, all-blessed Raphael.
+Grant both strength and health to those who have recourse to your divine relics and hymn you, all-blessed Raphael.

 Enable us to faithfully accomplish a life untroubled in true benevolence by your intercessions, Nicholas the Godly-minded.